sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-ternary.md

 # Prefer ternary expressions over simple `if-else` statements

-This rule enforces the use of ternary expressions over  'simple' `if-else` statements where 'simple' means the consequent and alternate are each one line and have the same basic type and form.
+This rule enforces the use of ternary expressions over  'simple' `if-else` statements, where 'simple' means the consequent and alternate are each one line and have the same basic type and form.

-Using an `if-else` statement typically results in more lines of code than a single lined ternary expression, which leads to an unnecessarily larger codebase that is more difficult to maintain.
+Using an `if-else` statement typically results in more lines of code than a single-line ternary expression, which leads to an unnecessarily larger codebase that is more difficult to maintain.

 Additionally, using an `if-else` statement can result in defining variables using `let` or `var` solely to be reassigned within the blocks.
-This leads to varaibles being unnecessarily mutable and prevents `prefer-const` from flagging the variable.
+This leads to variables being unnecessarily mutable and prevents `prefer-const` from flagging the variable.

 This rule is fixable.